What is GTM

 DNS and Geolocation Limitations

-Akamai's GTM includes IP intelligence that can ascertain the location of the client's recursive resolver.
-Application owners can thus configure traffic routing decisions based on this information to direct end users to the most geographically appropriate data center.
+With IP intelligence, application owners can map regions to specific target endpoints; GTM nameservers will then handout IPs based on these assignments by evaluating the location of the requesting client resolver.
 However, with back-end GTM, an Akamai server queries the GTM property, so the GTM nameserver will only have insight into the location of this edge node (and not the true end user).
 Luckily, with a quarter of a million edge servers located across 234 countries, the impressive footprint of the Akamai platform ensures users are intelligently routed to a geographically proximal edge server.
 As a result, location-based handout decisions remain as accurate as possible when back-end GTM is in place.

-If the object is also not available in cache at this stage, this second "parent" server will perform the 'back-end' DNS lookup against a GTM property to discover the pertinent origin IP.
-While this tiered distribution model is optimal from an offload perspective, adding an additional Akamai hop to the request flow complicates GTM's visibility into the end user's true location, as there is no guarantee the second Akamai server will be in the same approximate region as the initial edge node (called the 'child' server pictured above).
-Without any accommodations, GTM IP Intelligence will thus route the request based on the location of the parent server, which is not ideal.
+While this two-tiered model accelerates the delivery of content, adding an additional Akamai hop to the request flow complicates GTM's visibility into the end user's true location, as there is no guarantee the second Akamai server will be in the same approximate region as the initial edge node (called the 'child' server pictured above).
+Consequently, without any accommodations, GTM IP Intelligence will route the request based on the location of the parent server.
+While performant, this implementation may not meet the application owner's traffic management requirements--especially if a strict 'region-to-datacenter' mapping needs to be honored for each end user.

-To address this DNS limitation, Akamai has developed metadata tags to ensure back-end GTM geolocation logic is interoperable with tiered distribution.
-These tags instruct the platform to always execute the origin DNS lookup on the initial child Akamai server, and the result will be passed to the subsequent parent in case an origin server needs to be contacted.
-This ensures geo-based GTM decisions remain accurate since the child server is a superior geographical surrogate for the end user.
+To address this DNS limitation, Akamai has developed metadata tags to ensure back-end GTM IP intelligence is interoperable with SureRoute.
+These tags instruct the platform to always execute the origin DNS lookup on the initial child Akamai server, and the result will be passed to the subsequent parent.
+With this in place, application owners can more accurately assign users to a datacenter based on their approximate location.

 Akamai's Application Load Balancer (ALB)